Research in Dravet syndrome and cervical cancer screening presented at international conferences

 An article authored by Aquarius was published today on the British In Vitro Diagnostics Association (BIVDA) website.
 The article commissioned jointly by BIVDA and Innovate UK suggests that the NHS could save over £6.9 billion in 5 years by making better use of diagnostic tests already on the market.
 These savings could have a huge Read More >

 The winter flu season brings added pressure to emergency and acute hospital services.
 In the UK, children and infants account for more than a third of flu related hospital admissions since flu and respiratory syncytial viruses (RSV) can be particularly severe in children, particularly those with existing conditions such as asthma.
 In our recent paper Read More >

 Aquarius Population Health recently worked with the Applied Diagnostic Research & Evaluation Unit (ADREU) at St. Georges, University of London, to assess the cost-effectiveness of six hypothetical strategies for using antimicrobial resistance point-of-care testing to guide the treatment of gonorrhoea.
 Our findings were presented at the STI & HIV World Congress in Rio de Janeiro, Read More >

-We were a collaborator on a recent Innovate UK-funded SBRI project with Atlas Genetics and the Applied Diagnostic Research and Evaluation Unit at St George’s University of London.
+We were a collaborator on a recent Innovate UK-funded SBRI project with Binx and the Applied Diagnostic Research and Evaluation Unit at St George’s University of London.
 In this project, our team compared the overall costs, patient benefits and cost-effectiveness of three different multi-pathogen point-of-care testing strategies with the current strategy of microscopy and lab-based Read More >

 In a study commissioned by the Review on Antimicrobial Resistance, Aquarius Population Health worked with modellers at the University of Bristol to create a mathematical model.
 The model was used to assess the economic implications and treatment impact of introducing a hypothetical antimicrobial resistance (AMR) point-of-care test (POCT) for gonorrhoea.
 Results of the study were Read More >

 Antimicrobial resistance (AMR) has been described as one of the world’s greatest threats to human and animal health.
 Some reports suggest that by 2050, AMR could kill around 10 million people each year worldwide.
 Public health leaders warn we could enter a ‘post-antibiotic’ era where easily treatable common infections become untreatable.